nsinorov/SoftUniMainPath/Programming Fundamentals C#/Objects and Classes - Exercise/Articles/README.md

 	ChangeAuthor (new author) – change the author
         Rename (new title) – change the title of the article Override the ToString method – print the article in the following format: "{title} - {content}: {author}"

+Create a program that reads an article in the following format "{title}, {content}, {author}".
+On the next line, you will receive a number n, representing the number of commands, which will follow after it.
+On the next n lines, you will be receiving the following commands:

+	"Edit: {new content}"
+	"ChangeAuthor: {new author}"
+	"Rename: {new title}"